Michael A. Taylor Player Props: Twins vs. Red Sox

 Michael A. Taylor At The Plate

-- Taylor leads Minnesota with 15 hits, batting .268 this season with five extra-base hits.
+- Taylor has 15 hits, which leads Minnesota hitters this season, while batting .259 with five extra-base hits.

-- Taylor is batting .412 with two homers during his last games and is on a six-game hitting streak.

-- In three games this year (18.8%), Taylor has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (17.6%), Taylor has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once four times this season (25.0%), including one multi-run game.
+- In five of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.